Visualising Global Scientific Collaboration

 These clusters reveal interesting geographical patterns.
 Zooming in on the nodes unveils individual institutions, and clicking shows where they are located, and their overall contribution to the Nature Index.
 The default view is coloured according to geographic region, but this can be switched to highlight academic and industrial partnerships.
 These two views are combined in the Nature supplement print version reproduced below, which is complete with call-outs to interesting specifics intended to fuel further exploration.

 This visualisation was created by Digital Science for the Nature Index 2015 Collaborations supplement.
-Take a look at the interactive version.

 You can also find a comment piece from Jonathan Adams, Digital Science’s Chief Scientist, and myself, Tamar Loach, Research Metrics Analyst in the supplement here.

 If you want to find out more about what our consultancy team does, do get in touch.